Gantt Chart vs Pert Chart

 Gantt Chart vs Pert Chart: What are They?

-Gantt Chart and Pert Chart are project management tools used to create a graphical representation of a project’s schedule.
+A Gantt Chart and a PERT Chart are project management tools that create a graphical representation of a project’s schedule.

 Gantt chart vs pert chart